-In the last couple of years, the buzz around the opportunities created by ethical investing has only increased.
-As more consumers become more socially aware of the impact that the companies in our lives have on our society, planet and our wider infrastructure, ethical investing has become a path to invest in companies creating products and services that are doing more good for our planet.
+In the last couple of years, the buzz around the opportunities created by ‘ethical investing’ has only increased.
+As more consumers become more socially aware of the impact that companies have on our society, planet and our wider infrastructure, ethical investing has become a path to invest in companies creating products and services that are doing more good for the world.

 So how do you go about investing ethically, and choosing the right ethical companies to develop with your funds?

-Sustainable funds, ones that are focused on helping solve the endless problem of our environmental health, populate the majority of ethical investments.
-However, socially good companies that create products and services for our society, its people, the way we live and our everyday infrastructure also exist.
+Funds that are focused on helping solve the endless problem of our environmental health, populate the majority of ethical investments.
+However, socially good companies that create products and services that claim to improve life for our society, its people, the way we live and our everyday infrastructure also exist.

 On many investment sites, there are specific boxes such as ‘environmental’, ‘social’ or ‘sustainable’ that act like a screening process or ethical criteria.
 Brokers and investment funds will be able to identify how ethical a company is when they’re being listed for investment, so the more nitty gritty details will be kept behind in lieu of a company’s ethical mission.